-The visibility is generally good and there is hardly any current, so heading back to the beach is an easy peasy swim.
-Then a break and dumping of excess nitrogen before dive number two.
+The visibility is generally good, and there is hardly any current, so heading back to the beach is an easy peasy swim.
+Then, there was a break and dumping of excess nitrogen before dive number two.

 All Set For The Second Wall Dive After A Sunny Break

-Initially, on the second wall dive, my valve is giving away curious tiny little bubbles.
-As it rented equipment, I reach out to the guide to make him have look before we go any further.
+Initially, on the second wall dive, my valve is giving away curious, tiny little bubbles.
+As it rented equipment, I reached out to the guide to make him have a look before we go any further.

-He checks it out at around 5 meters and signals me that this should be no problem at all.
-I make a quick assessment of his assessment and decide that he is probably right.
-It is his gear after all.
+He checked it out at around 5 meters and signaled to me that this should be no problem at all.
+I made a quick assessment of his assessment and decided that he is probably right.
+It is his gear, after all.